-There are a lot of terrific national and regional organizations that support dogs and the people who love them.
+There are a lot of terrific national and regional organizations —as well as ones beyond our borders—that support dogs and the people who love them.
 These groups are devoted to diverse endeavors: training dogs for service roles; coordinating dog-rescue programs; facilitating dog-fostering opportunities; making free health services for dogs available; and much more.

 Many of these entities depend on donations to fulfill their missions.
 If you can help in any way, I encourage you to do so.
 And, because most are non-profits, your support is often tax-deductible.
 Bookmark this page to revisit at the holidays; a contribution to one of these organizations in a loved-one’s name is a meaningful gift—especially for “the person who has everything.”

 If there is an association near and dear to your heart that is not included here, use the Contact page to send me the information.
 I’d be glad to share it.

 Click the links below to learn more—I think you’ll be humbled by what you find.

 Founded in 1877, the American Humane Society was established to promote and nurture the bond between animals and humans.
 Today, the organization helps rescue abandoned or abused pets; ensure the humane treatment of farm animals; support conservation of wild and controlled environments for animals; protect the safety of animal actors; help military K-9 teams on and off the battlefield; and provide service dogs to veterans.
 In addition, American Humane provides grants to fund a spectrum of programs and to recognize individuals whose work focuses on “harnessing the remarkable power of the human-animal bond.”